slicebox/dcm4che-streams/README.md

 The next example materializes the above stream as dcm4che `Attributes` objects instead of writing data to disk.
-`partFilter` is a convenient way to specify a whitelist by specifying a sequence of tags that are whitelisted.

 ```scala
 import akka.stream.scaladsl.FileIO